Dave Bergman: Playing career

 Bergman was drafted by the Chicago Cubs out of high school, but opted to pursue a college degree rather than sign with his favorite team.
 At Illinois State, he was voted the team MVP in 1973 and 1974.
 In 1974, he was named an All-American outfielder by The Sporting News.
 He ended his college career with a .366 batting average and 63 runs batted in.

 Drafted by the New York Yankees in the second round of the 1974 Major League Baseball draft, Bergman was a batting champion and league MVP in each of his first two minor league seasons, first with the New York–Penn League in 1974 and then with the Eastern League in 1975.
 He played in only 12 games with the Yankees between 1975 and 1977, before being traded to the Houston Astros in December 1977.
 In four years with the Astros from 1978–1981, Bergman was a part-time player who never had more than 186 at bats or one home run in a season.
+In the 1980 National League West tie-breaker game, Bergman, in place of Art Howe at first base, recorded the final out of the game when he fielded a liner by himself that clinched the 7-1 victory over the Los Angeles Dodgers that gave the Astros their first division title.

 He was signed by Yankees scout Lou Maguolo.

 Bergman, along with Jeffrey Leonard, was traded from the Houston Astros to the San Francisco Giants for Mike Ivie on April 20, 1981.
 In 1983, Bergman appeared in 90 games for the Giants and hit six home runs with a .286 batting average.